card-io/card.io-Cordova-Plugin/README.md

 2. Run `cordova run ios` or `cordova run android` to build and the project.

 Note: For use with iOS 10 +
 When building your app with the iOS 10 SDK +, you have to add some info to the info.plist file.
 This is due to increased security in iOS 10.
 Go to your app directory and search for the <your app name>Info.plist file.
-Add the following lines in the main <dict> element.
+Add the following lines in the main $lt;dict$gt; element.

 ```xml
       <key>NSCameraUsageDescription</key>